The Medieval World: From Constantine to the Khans

 Module description

-Your seminars and lectures will introduce some of the wonderful variety of sources from the period, giving you confidence to use chronicles, charters and accounts, alongside archaeological reports and coins, maps, images and artefacts in your own learning and research.
+Your seminars and lectures will introduce some of the wonderful variety of sources from the period, giving you confidence to use chronicles, charters and accounts, poems and songs, images and artefacts in your own learning and research.

 Learning objectives